splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

           * - Denominator metric
             - Search for the metric you want to use for the total request count

+        .. note:: Custom metric SLO works by calculating the percentage of successful requests over a given compliance period.
+This calculation works better for counter and histogram metrics than for gauge metrics.

 #.
 Define your SLO and how to measure it.

     .. list-table::